abhishek0078/Predict-Optimum-number-of-Cluster/README.md

 # Predict-Optimum-number-of-Cluster
+Using Unsupervised Learning K-Mean Clustering to predict the clusters.
-From the given ‘Iris’ dataset, predicting the optimum number of clusters and represent it visually using Unsupervised Learning.
+From the given ‘Iris’ dataset, predicting the optimum number of clusters and represent it visually.